BxCppDev/Bayeux/README.rst

 particle  and nuclear  physics projects.
 This functionality  is split into several specialized submodules:

+datatools
-- datatools :  Serializable data  structures based  on Boost  and core utilities.
+  Serializable data  structures based  on Boost  and core utilities.

+brio
-- brio  :  A  Boost  over   ROOT  I/O  serialization  system  (extends datatools).
+  A  *Boost/serialization  over   ROOT  I/O*  system  (extends datatools I/O tools).

+cuts
-- cuts : Generic tools for making arbitrary data selections.
+  Generic tools for making arbitrary data selections.

+materials
-- materials: Description  of isotopes,  elements and  materials plus tools for input to simulation applications (i.e. GDML/Geant4).
+  Description  of isotopes,  elements and  materials, providing input to simulation applications (i.e. GDML/Geant4).

+mygsl
-- mygsl : C++ wrapper and extensions to the GNU Scientific Library.
+  C++ wrappers to the  GNU Scientific Library and extension for numerical tools.

+dpp
-- dpp : A basic data processing pipeline API.
+  A basic data processing pipeline API with support for processor and service plugins.

+geomtools
-- geomtools : Generic tools for working with experiment geometries and provide input to simulation tools (i.e. GDML/Geant4).
+  Generic tools for the modelling of experimental geometries, providing input to simulation tools (i.e. GDML/Geant4).

+emfield
-- emfield : Electromagnetic field modelling and management.
+  Electromagnetic field modelling and management.

+genbb_help
-- genbb_help : C++ port and  extensions to the Decay0/GENBB program by
-   Vladimir Tretyak, for input to simulation applications.
+  C++ port and  extensions to the Decay0/GENBB program by Vladimir Tretyak, providing input to simulation applications.

+genvtx
-- genvtx  : Vertex  random  generator tools  for  input to  simulation applications.
+  Vertex  random  generator tools providing input to  simulation applications.

+mctools
-- mctools : Utilities for particle and nuclear physics simulation with an optional Geant4 interface.
+  Utilities for particle and nuclear physics simulation with an optional Geant4 interface.

+lahague
-- lahague : Utilities for dosimetry and radioprotection.
+  Utilities for dosimetry and radioprotection.

 Naming and logo